thunlp/VisualDS/README.md

 ## Object Detector

-### Download Pretrained Detector
+### Download Pre-trained Detector

-In generally SGG tasks, detector is pre-trained on the object bounding box annotations on training set.
-We directly use the [pretrained Faster R-CNN](https://onedrive.live.com/embed?cid=22376FFAD72C4B64&resid=22376FFAD72C4B64%21779870&authkey=AH5CPVb9g5E67iQ) provided by [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), because our 20 categories setting and their 50 category setting have the same training set.
+In generally SGG tasks, the detector is pre-trained on the object bounding box annotations on training set.
+We directly use the [pre-trained Faster R-CNN](https://onedrive.live.com/embed?cid=22376FFAD72C4B64&resid=22376FFAD72C4B64%21779870&authkey=AH5CPVb9g5E67iQ) provided by [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), because our 20 category setting and their 50 category setting have the same training set.

 After you download the [Faster R-CNN model](https://onedrive.live.com/embed?cid=22376FFAD72C4B64&resid=22376FFAD72C4B64%21779870&authkey=AH5CPVb9g5E67iQ), please extract all the files to the directory `/home/username/checkpoints/pretrained_faster_rcnn`.
 To train your own Faster R-CNN model, please follow the next section.

-The above pretrained Faster R-CNN model achives 38.52/26.35/28.14 mAp on VG train/val/test set respectively.
+The above pre-trained Faster R-CNN model achives 38.52/26.35/28.14 mAp on VG train/val/test set respectively.

-### Pretrain Your Own Detector
+### Pre-train Your Own Detector

 In this work, we do not modify the Faster R-CNN part.
 The training process can be referred to the [origin code](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch/blob/master/README.md).